Trial by Jury (TV series): Format overview

-Actress Madlyn Rhue presided over the program as judge.
 Episodes commenced with Burr's character, Judge Gordon Duane, serving as interactive host with television viewers.
 Despite the judge title, Judge Gordon took no active role in the court proceedings themselves.
 The character, rather, opened each episode from a judge's chambers donning a judicial robe.
 As Judge Gordon Duane, he broke the forth wall by speaking directly to viewers, asking questions about the case, providing answers to those questions, sharing his views of the case and about points of law.
 The show's courtroom audience got a chance to decide its own verdict before the scripted jury verdict was handed down.
 In a September 1989 interview just prior to the court show's debut, Burr detailed the making and scripted nature of the program, the popular trend of court shows at the time.
 Burr was quoted as making the following statements:

 We couldn't do a show that was not based someplace along the lines of real cases.
 It's like a phrase in music—there is no new phrase, everything has already been written.
 But it will happen some time that the show will appear on a Thursday and the same day the headlines will reflect a similar case and people will say we got the show right out of the headline.
 We tried to be pretty contemporary, but the show was written six months ahead of time.
 Once we went on the air with a story involving two ministers being kidnapped in Canada.
 When it went on the air, that's exactly what had happened.
 The government of Canada asked us not to put the show on because it would be dangerous for the two ministers and it was not put on in Canada.

-The program is chiefly remembered for featuring then-unknown singer Tori Amos in an episode in which she portrayed a woman accused of murdering her married lover.
+The program is remembered for featuring then-unknown singer Tori Amos in an episode in which she portrayed a woman accused of murdering her married lover.
 It also marked one of the first television appearances of Cuba Gooding Jr.